NAMIBIA

 Pillar Telecom infrastructure & competition |

-It is reported that Cambodia does not mandate functional or accounting separation for operators with significant market power (SMP) in the telecom market.
+It is reported that Namibia does not mandate accounting separation for operators with significant market power (SMP) in the telecom market.
+However, functional separation is required by law.

 Coverage Telecommunications sector